samirbanjanovic/Bicep.Extensions.Host/README.md

   Example: [`OmniHandler`](src/Bicep.Extension.Sample/Handlers/OmniHandler.cs) in the sample project implements `IResourceHandler`.

 > [!IMPORTANT]
 > By design, you can only define one generic handler (`IResourceHandler`) per extension, but you can have multiple strongly typed handlers (`IResourceHandler<T>`) for different resource types.
+Each resource type may only be associated with one handler.

 Routing is automatically performed based on the resource type received, ensuring requests are dispatched to the correct handler.